How much does shipping cost?

 What payment methods are accepted?

-We accept all major credit cards, Apple Pay, and PayPal.
+We accept all major credit cards, Apple Pay, PayPal, Affirm, and Snap Finance.

 How long does delivery take for cast wheels?

-If in stock, cast wheels ship within 24 hours.
-We ship with UPS ground.
+If in stock, cast wheels usually ship within 24 hours.
 Tracking will be provided the same day it ships so you can see what the expected delivery date is.
 The average time is 2-3 days, but some locations may take up to 5 days.
+Some cast wheels are in stock as "blanks."
+These will be drilled to order and may take up to two weeks to ship.
+If you would like to check stock before ordering, please send us a message.

 How long does delivery take for forged wheels or custom-built wheels?